nickandrew/docker-eagle/README.md

 EAGLE is available under both freeware and commercial licenses using a license key file.

-This repository packages the latest 64-bit Linux release of EAGLE in a Docker container.
+This repository packages the latest (at commit time) 64-bit Linux release of EAGLE in a Docker container.

 ## BUILDING

 First install docker (see [Docker Installation](http://docs.docker.com/installation/) )

-Then run: `docker build .`
+Then run: `docker build -t eagle962 .`

 ## RUNNING